 (4D.)
 Burden.

 1. Disciplinary decisions.
-In all matters in which formal disciplinary matters brought as the result of an order discipline was ordered by the board,:
+In all matters in which disciplinary matters brought as the result of an order discipline was ordered by the board,:

 a.
 The division’s evidence in support of the formal statement of disciplinary charges is presented first; and